riandyrn/batha-challenge/challenge-1/README.md

 So in this challenge you need to revamp this existing design.

-Notice that you need to create email template that look good for both mobile & desktop.
+Notice that you need to create **email template that look good for both mobile & desktop**.
 Because the majority of our users are coming from mobile & desktop.

 **The deliverables for this challenge are:**